 The BTEC Nationals in Computing are designed for school leavers who want to go onto university, an apprenticeship or the world of work.

 You will need an interview for this course to discuss your past education and also to help you identify if this is the right pathway for you.
 You will be contacted after making an application with an arranged date.
 If the date and time are not convenient, you can contact to rearrange.

 Please bring with you a report from your school, if you have one available.
 At your interview, you will be given an opportunity to discuss your personal progression route and given impartial advice and guidance on how to achieve your goals.

 The course is provisionally a 2-year programme and is the equivalent to 2 A-Levels.
 You have the option of studying for one year only and leaving with a qualification equivalent to 1 A-level.

 This qualification is designed to be an introduction to the computing sector through applied learning.
 The qualification supports progression to higher education when taken as part of a programme of study that includes other vocational or general qualifications.

-Over the two, the following units and projects will be undertaken, with a clear vocational scenario and focus, designed to simulate working in the industry and provide knowledge and skills needed to succeed.
+Over the two years, the following units and projects will be undertaken, with a clear vocational scenario and focus, designed to simulate working in the industry and provide the knowledge and skills needed to succeed.

 - Fundamentals of Computer Systems